 In a rush?
 The secret to making risotto quickly is a large skillet.
 This allows the ingredients to spread out evenly and cook faster.

 Ideas for Serving

 Our favorite way to serve lobster risotto is with fresh sourdough bread and a homemade, crisp caesar salad.
-If you want to go more decadent, serve it with a cast iron ribeye (or a grilled ribeye if you already have the grill fired up for your lobster) and some air fryer broccoli.
+If you want to go more decadent, serve it with a cast iron ribeye (or a grilled ribeye if you already have the grill fired up for your lobster) and some air fryer broccoli and cheddar cheese biscuits.

 Like it citrusy?
 Garnish the risotto with a squeeze of lemon juice or some lemon zest shavings.